Sjord/Sjord.github.io/_posts/2019-05-14-reflected-xss-in-yclas.md

 date: 2019-10-09
 ---

 Yclas is a content management system for classified marketplaces.
+The search functionality was vulnerable to reflected cross-site scripting, even though HTML tags are stripped.

 <!-- photo source: https://pixabay.com/photos/architecture-building-geometric-1868547/ -->

 ## Reflection without tags

 Yclas has functionality to search advertisements.
 As usual, the search input is reflected in a couple of places.
-The page says "1 advertisement for searchterm", and the search term is put back in the same input field.
-If you search on "hello", the input field still contains "hello".
+The page says "1 advertisement for *searchterm*", and the search term is put back in the same input field.
+If you search on "hello", the input field still contains "hello" on the results page.
 The HTML looks like this:

     <input type="text" id="title" name="title" class="form-control"
            value="hello" placeholder="Title">